oguzhanfatihkucuk/Recipe-App/README.md

 # Recipe-App

 This project is based on the GitHub repository of the mobile cash register application carried out by Toyota and 32-Bit companies.
-Completed using the React Native framework version "0.73.6".
+Completed using the `React Native` framework version `"0.73.6"`.

 ## Getting Started